 In essence, the longer the employees stay with the organization, the higher its retention rate.

-Why Are Employee Retention Strategies Important & Their Benefits?
+Why Are Employee Retention Strategies Important?

-The consequences of employee turnover are far-reaching that go beyond short interruptions.
+The consequences of employee turnover are far-reaching and go beyond short interruptions.
 Employees’ responsibilities will usually fall on their colleagues’ shoulders whenever they leave their organization.
 The increased workloads might result in a decline in productivity levels and an increase in stress.

 These overworked employees get frustrated easily, which negatively influences their work performance.
 Lower employee performance undermines the organization’s product offerings or services.
 And ultimately leads to poor customer experience and risks harming the organization’s reputation.